-- Recognize problems early (such as disappearing inventory, increased costs for products or equipment or customers who aren't paying on time), before they have a chance to bring down your business.
+- Recognize problems (such as disappearing inventory, increased costs for products or equipment, or customers who aren't paying on time) before they have a chance to bring down your business.

 - Maintain your cash flow at acceptable levels.

-- Point out areas for growth by analyzing pricing, cash flow patterns, inventory management and types of business financing.
+- Point out potential areas of growth by analyzing pricing, cash flow patterns, inventory management and types of business financing.

 - Put together the financial reports you need to get loans and investment.